eugenia1984/english/glossary.md

 `We aim to finish the project by Friday.` -> The goal is to complete the project by Friday.

-- **to assign tasks** means to give specific work or duties to someone.
+- **to assign tasks**: means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.

-- **to attend** means to go to an event, meeting, or class.
+- **to attend**: means to go to an event, meeting, or class.
 For example, a programmer attends a team meeting to discuss the week's tasks.

-- **to be familiar with** is a phrase used to ask or describe if you have knowledge or understanding about something, in this case, the games Monopoly and Ticket To Ride.
+- **to be familiar with**: is a phrase used to ask or describe if you have knowledge or understanding about something, in this case, the games Monopoly and Ticket To Ride.

 - **to be in good hands**: means that someone is being taken care of by a competent or capable person.
 It’s like saying you can relax because you trust the person helping or looking after you.